BCG Vaccine (Immunization)

 Prior hypersensitivity to the vaccine or any component of the formulation; immunosuppressed patients or persons with congenital or acquired immune deficiencies (eg, HIV infection, leukemia, lymphoma, cancer therapy, immunosuppressive therapy such as corticosteroids); active tuberculosis

-US labeling: Percutaneous: 0.2 to 0.3 mL (full strength dilution); conduct postvaccinal tuberculin test (5 TU of PPD) in 2 to 3 months; if test is negative, repeat vaccination.
+Immunization against tuberculosis: Percutaneous: 0.2 to 0.3 mL (full strength dilution); conduct postvaccinal tuberculin test (5 TU of PPD) in 2 to 3 months; if test is negative, repeat vaccination.
 Note: Initial lesions usually appear after 10 to 14 days and consist of small, red papules at injection site, which reach maximum diameter of 3 mm in 4 to 6 weeks.

 Refer to adult dosing.

-Neonates <1 month: Percutaneous: 0.2 to 0.3 mL (half-strength dilution).
+Immunization against tuberculosis: Neonates <1 month: Percutaneous: 0.2 to 0.3 mL (half-strength dilution).
 Administer tuberculin test (5 TU) after 2 to 3 months; repeat vaccination after 1 year of age for negative tuberculin test if indications persist.
 Note: Initial lesions usually appear after 10 to 14 days and consist of small, red papules at injection site, which reach maximum diameter of 3 mm in 4 to 6 weeks.

 Infants, Children, and Adolescents: Refer to adult dosing.